 The Modern Model 70

 But the story ends happily.
-Winchester was bought by Browning, which is in turn owned by Fabrique Nationale of Belgium, and if there’s one thing FN knows about, it’s how to make rifles.
+Winchester turned its gun production over to Browning, which is owned by Fabrique Nationale of Belgium—and if there’s one thing FN knows about, it’s how to make rifles.
 FN started fresh.
 They had Model 70s made in their state-of-the-art plant in South Carolina, and when the Model 70 design met up with 21st century machinery, it was a match made in heaven.
 Current Model 70s (which are now made here, and assembled in Portugal, and imported as complete rifles) are as high above the originals as Heaven is of Hell.
 The only design change of which I’m aware is the trigger.
 The old one was scrapped in favor of a far newer design called the MoA that is much easier to adjust, and gives an excellent pull.

 The new guns are far lighter, and will shoot rings around the old ones.
 They’re not cheap, but then Model 70s never were.
 If you have an old Model 70, don’t stick it in the closest, or trade it for something newer.
 And for God’s sake don’t alter it.
 Use it.
 Enjoy it.
 Worship it reverently, as it deserves.
 It’s an icon.

 *This is a guess.
 I’m unable to learn for sure how much a Model 70 cost in 1936.
 Sixty dollars sounds about right.
 It’s always been a $1,000-plus rifle, adjusted for inflation, etc., and $60 in 1936 is about $1,100 today.